Flora Winchester: Mindfulness-Based Counselling & Psychotherapy (UKCP Accred.)

 I was first attracted to psychotherapy as a young professional, over thirty years ago, having experienced the sudden death of a close friend.
 I had no idea what to expect, but I knew that I needed someone to help me make sense of my feelings.
 It worked.
 Since then, psychotherapy has become integral to my life, helping me to understand myself and my relationships.

 After several years of engaging in my own therapy, at various challenging times in my life, I trained in Core Process Psychotherapy at the Karuna Institute in Devon.
 This is a Humanistic and Integrative model, which combines the insights of the Buddhist tradition with Western psychotherapy, bringing attention to the relationship between body, speech and mind.
 It is a multi-layered form of psychotherapy, focusing on mindfulness in relationship.
 It can be used with a wide range of people, in many kinds of situations, and in all stages of life.

 I invite you to an initial interview, giving you the opportunity to meet me in person, ask questions, and decide whether you feel comfortable working with me.
 If we agree to work together, we then meet once a week for a one-hour session.
 I ask for a commitment to the first six sessions, before deciding whether to continue.
 We work at your pace, exploring whatever thoughts, feelings and sensations arise.
 Sometimes, this can involve working with art, dream material or writing.
 Together, we find out how you can understand and express more of yourself and live in a more fulfilling and meaningful way.

 People come to me with a range of difficulties, including anxiety, depression, relationship and family issues, eating disorders and addictions.
 I take a particular interest in people affected by Bipolar Disorder.
 This could be sufferers, their carers, partners or families.
 I co-facilitate the Oxford support group of Bipolar UK.

-I also offer low-cost supervision for counsellors, psychotherapists, or anyone working in the helping professions.
-I am currently working towards inclusion in the UKCP's Professional Register for Supervisors.
+I also offer supervision for counsellors, psychotherapists, or anyone working in the helping professions.
+I am on the UKCP's Professional Register for Supervisors.

 Training, qualifications & experience